Settlements

 -

-Click the “New” button and enter a new settlement in the form, entering in the “Paid Amount” field the value by which the “Contract Amount” is to be reduced.
+Click the “New” button and enter a new settlement in the form, entering in the “Paid Amount” field the value by which the “Contract Amount” should be reduced.

 REMEMBER: If the settlement proceeded according to the contract and reached the final stage, it is important to mark the switches as “active” in the last two fields of the form.